Love Others At Work

 Working in line with God’s purposes all stems from the greatest commandment, which is to love God and love others (Matthew 22:37, 39).
 Loving God and others is essentially a response to the love God showed us through Jesus.
-We love God at work by connecting with Him at work (Session 2) and honoring Him with our work (Session 3).
+We love God at work by connecting with Him as we work (Session 2) and honoring Him with our work (Session 3).
 Session 4 goes deeper into how we can love others at work.

 Loving others at work is crucial.
-The Bible tells us that we can do all kinds of great works and deeds of service but without love, it’s all for nothing (1 Corinthians 13:1-3).
+The Bible tells us that we can do all kinds of great works and deeds of service, but without love it’s all for nothing (1 Corinthians 13:1-3).

 At work, we can think of love this way: Love = Patience + Kindness + Respect + Serving Others.

 - “Love is patient, love is kind” (1 Corinthians 13:4).